mirakl/s3proxy/README.md

 * run `make build`

-To build the docker image : `$ docker build --no-cache -t mirakl/s3proxy .`
+To build the docker image : `docker build --no-cache -t mirakl/s3proxy .`

-(If you want to build a linux binaries from your mac  : `$ make build-linux-amd64`)
+(If you want to build a linux binaries from your mac  : `make build-linux-amd64`)

 To ensure dependencies : `make deps`